Log Collector Scaling Optimization

 Enhance log collection performance and stability by limiting the number of master-eligible nodes in large Collector Groups, achieving throughput up to 1 million logs per second.

+To achieve the best performance, select a maximum of four Log Collectors per Collector Group to be master-eligible.
 Previously, all Log Collectors within a Collector Group were eligible to become the master node.
-When the active master failed, the system would dynamically elect a new one.
+When the active master failed, the system dynamically elected a new one.
 This election process involved continuous communication among numerous nodes, creating significant overhead, particularly in larger deployments.
-By reducing the number of potential master nodes, you can now achieve a higher logging rate.

-Log Collector scaling supports all platforms allowing a significantly higher logging rate.
-With a Collector Group utilizing up to 16 M-700 appliances, you can now scale log ingestion rates to over 1 million Logs Per Second (lps).
+This feature supports all platforms, enabling a significantly higher logging rate.
+For example, with a Collector Group using up to 16 M-700 appliances, you can scale log ingestion rates to over 1 million Logs Per Second (lps).
 This level of scaling is currently supported only on M-700 appliances.